friendica/friendica-addons/pumpio/README.md

-To let the connector work properly you should define an application name in the .htconfig:
+To let the connector work properly you should define an application name in config/local.ini.php:

+[pumpio]
-$a->config['pumpio']['application_name'] = "Name of you site";
+application_name = Name of you site

-This name appears at pump.io and is important for not mirroring back posts that came from friendica.
+This name appears at pump.io and is important for not mirroring back posts that came from Friendica.